El-Arise/Microsoft-Fabric/DP-700/Use Activator in Microsoft Fabric/README.md

 📘 MICROSOFT FABRIC – Use Activator with Microsoft Fabric

 This folder contains my work for the Use Activator in the Microsoft Fabric module.
-It is also part of the Implement Real‑Time Intelligence with Microsoft Fabric learning path.
+It is also a part of the Implement Real‑Time Intelligence with Microsoft Fabric learning path.
 It focuses on detecting important events in live data and automatically triggering actions.